-- Students can be kept on the same night for up to 10 minutes without prior notice. - Students who lose their Character Card will sit a 10-minute detention at 3:00pm until 3:10pm on the same day. - All detentions must be recorded on EduLink One - Individual classroom teacher, Subject, Faculty detentions - We do not allow whole class detentions - Extended detentions are for up to 2 hours after school, usually on a Monday.
-Should a student need to sit an extended detention parents/carers will be contacted via telephone call by the most relevant member of staff.
+- Students can be kept on the same night for up to 10 minutes without prior notice. - All detentions must be recorded on EduLink One - Individual classroom teacher, Subject, Faculty detentions - We do not allow whole class detentions - Extended detentions are for up to 2 hours after school, usually on a Monday.
+Should a student need to sit an extended detention parents/carers will be contacted the most relevant member of staff.